-City to Sea launches a period education programme to promote #PlasticFreePeriods in the UK schools
+City to Sea launches a Period Education Programme to promote #PlasticFreePeriods in UK schools

 We are proud to announce a partnership with the wonderful City to Sea for the launch of their period education programme for schools.

 Six hundred schools in the UK will receive relevant teacher training and product demonstration packs which will include the Mooncup® menstrual cup.

 “RETHINK PERIODS” provides period education in primary and secondary schools across the UK; introducing themes such as the environmental impact of disposables, taboos and culture, and period poverty.